masungwon/argo/README.md

 ## Argo Digital

-A web application that allows underwriters to easily navigate an insurance database.
+A web application that allows underwriters to easily navigate an insurance database (MySQL).
 Built with JavaScript/Node, Angular, AngularUI Router, Express, SQL, Node-MySQL, Bluebird, and Semantic UI.

 ## Installation